shriyagumber/csci596/README.md

 The accuracy of DFT with the efficiency of classical force field.

-The photoexcitated charge decay in such systems happen over the timescale of a few nanoseconds, which would be impossible to obtain in large systems using abinitio methods.
+The photoexcitated charge decay in such systems happen over the timescale of a few nanoseconds, and to do the dynamics, trajectories over a few nanoseconds are required, which would be impossible to obtain in large systems using abinitio methods.